-Virtual Private Networks (VPN) are often used within organizations to allow you to communicate private information securely over a public network.
-You may need to configure VPN, for example, to access your work email on an iOS device.
-VPN works over both Wi-Fi and cellular data network connections.
+Your organization might use Virtual Private Networks (VPN) to allow you to communicate private information securely over a public network.
+For example, you might need to configure VPN to access your work email on an iOS device.
+VPN works over Wi-Fi and cellular data network connections.

 iOS devices work with VPN servers that support these protocols and authentication methods.

-Choose Settings > General > VPN and then choose Add VPN Configuration.
-Ask your network administrator which settings to use.
-In most cases, if you've set up a similar VPN on your computer, you can use the same VPN settings for your device.
+- Ask your network administrator which settings to use.
+In most cases, if you set up a similar VPN on your computer, you can use the same settings on your device.

 Turn VPN on or off

-Once you've created a VPN configuration, the option to turn VPN on or off appears in the main Settings screen.
-When you are connected using VPN, the VPN icon appears in the status bar.
+After you create a VPN configuration, the option to turn VPN on or off appears in Settings.
+When you connect using VPN, the VPN icon appears in the status bar.

-Note: If you use multiple VPN configurations, you can switch between configurations using Settings > General > VPN.
+If you use multiple VPN configurations, you can switch configurations using Settings > General > VPN.

-If you are unable to connect to your VPN connection, or if you see an alert that says "Shared Secret is missing," your VPN settings may be incorrect or incomplete.
+If you can't connect to your VPN, or if you see an alert that says "Shared Secret is missing," your VPN settings might be incorrect or incomplete.
 If you have questions about what your VPN settings are or what your Shared Secret key is, you should contact your network administrator or IT Department.